 Nonpoint Source (NPS) Pollution Control Program – Vegetation Treatment General Order

 Under Executive Order B-52-18, former Governor Jerry Brown set a goal of treating 500,000 acres of vegetation per year to reduce wildfire risk.
 California Department of Forestry and Fire Protection and other local, state, and federal agencies are increasing the pace and scale of vegetation treatment throughout California to meet that goal.
-The State Water Resources Control Board (State Water Board) is developing a statewide water quality order for vegetation treatment activities (proposed Vegetation Treatment General Order) to ensure vegetation treatments are conducted in a way that is protective of water quality.
-The proposed Vegetation Treatment General Order would require project proponents to follow the California Vegetation Treatment Program (CalVTP) developed by the Board of Forestry and Fire Protection (BOF).
+The State Water Resources Control Board (State Water Board) has developed a statewide water quality order for vegetation treatment activities (proposed Vegetation Treatment General Order) to ensure vegetation treatments are conducted in a way that is protective of water quality.
+The Vegetation Treatment General Order requires project proponents to follow the California Vegetation Treatment Program (CalVTP) developed by the Board of Forestry and Fire Protection (BOF).

 The CalVTP streamlines California Environmental Quality Act compliance for vegetation treatment projects conducted within the State Responsibility Area, guiding project proponents in identifying and implementing mitigation measures and practices to reduce environmental impacts, including impacts to water quality.
-See below for links to the CalVTP Programmatic Environmental Impact Report as well as to a map viewer that shows the location of proposed vegetation treatment projects.
+See below for links to the CalVTP Programmatic Environmental Impact Report as well as to a map viewer that shows the location of proposed and completed vegetation treatment projects conducted in conformance with the CalVTP.
 Vegetation treatment types described in the CalVTP include fuels reduction in the wildland-urban interface, fuel breaks, and ecological restoration of the landscape to reflect historic vegetative composition and structure more representative of a natural fire regime.
 Vegetation treatment activities described in the CalVTP include:

 - Prescribed pile burning and broadcast burning,